cryptrunner49/tulipscript/TULIPSCRIPT_USAGE.md

 **Explanation**:

 - Use `var` to declare variables with any value type: numbers, strings, booleans, or `null`.
-- Seed’s unique feature is its support for Unicode (e.g., `π`, `挨拶`) and emoji (e.g., `🔢`) variable names, making it highly expressive.
+- TulipScript’s unique feature is its support for Unicode (e.g., `π`, `挨拶`) and emoji (e.g., `🔢`) variable names, making it highly expressive.
 - The `println` function outputs values with optional labels for clarity.

 ---

 ## 2. Closures (`closures.seed`)

-Closures in Seed allow inner functions to access variables from outer scopes, enabling powerful functional programming patterns.
+Closures in TulipScript allow inner functions to access variables from outer scopes, enabling powerful functional programming patterns.

 ```seed
 fn outer() {